'Bachelorette': Every First Impression Rose Winner Who Was Final Pick

 'The Bachelorette': Every Time a First Impression Rose Winner Has Been the Final Pick

-Hannah Brown will meet 30 eligible bachelors when her season ofThe Bachelorette kicks off on Monday night, but only one will earn her first impression rose.
+Clare Crawley will meet 31 eligible bachelors when her season ofThe Bachelorette kicks off on Tuesday night, but only one will earn her first impression rose.

 The very first first impression rose was given out on season 10 of The Bachelor in 2007, starring Andy Baldwin.
 While The Bachelor doesn't have a great track record of first impression rose winners lasting until the finale (or final couples actually lasting in the real world), The Bachelorette is a different story.